 Purchasing a permit

-In Teerilampi angling permit area, the customer can choose between a 3-hour, 24-hour or 7-day permit.
+In Teerilampi angling permit area, the customer can choose between a 3-hour or 24-hour permit.
 The prices for angling permits are as follows:

 Persons under 18 years of age can buy the angling permit at half price.